archfrog/KioskForge/FAQ.md

 ## Development Issues
 This section contains various common questions about the development of KioskForge.

-### Why does KioskForge not have an installer?
-KioskForge is now distributed as a Windows `.exe` file.
-At this time, however, KioskForge iterates so rapidly that I don't like asking people to uinstall and reinstall all the time.
-In time, when the dust begins to settle, there will likely be an installer.

 ### Will KioskForge support Linux distribution X?
 For the time being, I am very happy about Ubuntu Server (which I use and have used as a web server for a decade or so), so this is not very likely.